riceissa/issarice.com/drafts/page-path-prevalence.md

 I did not set to "Search for English results only"

+some of the popular paths are used for multiple purposes, so they don't necessarily imply the popularity of a particular purpose.

 see my [facebook
 post](https://www.facebook.com/riceissa/posts/1969878083291139) for more
 thinking along these lines.